ludreinsalvador/financial-footprint-25/README.md

 Income totals and savings amounts have been anonymized to protect personal financial information.
 All expense data shown is actual and unmodified to provide authentic insights into spending patterns.

 The dataset file is not included in this repository to maintain privacy.
-Only screenshots and documentation are provided.
+Only screenshots, demo datasets, and documentation are provided.

 ## Lessons Learned